Doherty Track & Field

 put cheap gas in your car, don’t put cheap food in your body.

-products.
-Try mostly whole foods without processing.
-Lots of fluids of which the most important is water but can include juices,
+whole foods without processing.
+Lots of fluids of which the most important is water but can include juices, avoid carbonated

-avoid carbonated sugar drinks especially during the season.
-Vitamin supplements
+sugar drinks especially during the season.
+Vitamin supplements are good, Calcium

 Foods to avoid: high fats, fried foods, sweets, salty food, (chips).
 Pre-competition